femnad/sqrt26.com/_posts/2016-07-29-router--i-hardly-knew-her-.markdown

 title: Router?
 I Hardly Knew Her!
 date: '2016-07-29 08:04:14'
 ---
 So, you want enable router and NAT functionality for your Neutron installation so that anyone would be able to create and manage routers?
-This setup is described as self-service networks by the OpenStack documentantion and requires you to have the `router` `service_plugin` enabled.
+This setup is described as self-service networks by the OpenStack documentation and requires you to have the `router` service\_plugin enabled.
 So in the neutron.conf the line:

     service_plugins = router